pwdel/languagegendocs/README.md

 ## Quickstart on Ubuntu

+### Ubuntu Install

-I originally developed all of this on Ubuntu.
-The quick way to get started and install on Ubuntu is the following, as of 11 July 2021:
+The quick way to get started and install on Ubuntu terminal is the following, as of 11 July 2021:

 ```
 # run updates